Nuovo Villaggio Matteotti: Description

 The interior of one of the houses.

 New Matteotti Village was created as an answer of De Carlo to Carlo Aymonino's Monte Amiata Gallaratese housing complex in Milan, commissioned by Società Mineraria Monte Amiata as an investment in real estate speculation.
 The project served as testing grounds for De Carlo's theory of popular participation on the creation of the design.
 New Matteotti Village has been extensively studied as part of the participatory architecture, being compared with other sites, such as Ralph Erskine’s Byker Hill in Newcastle, England, and Lucien Kroll’s student housing in Louvain, Belgium.

 De Carlo and sociologist De Mesi diverged on how the village was to be built.
 The architect wanted to impose an overall design of a low-rise, high-density village to the future inhabitants, while De Mesi wanted them to help with every aspect of the design.
 The workers were partially dissatisfied with the exterior design, and Carlo threatened to abandon the project.
 He also used the residents suggestions to design the interior spaces, but presented a limited number of options they could choose from.

 The house complex has a design model called "a city in the form of a building" (una città in forma di palazzo), which was discussed by Team 10 during the meeting in Urbino in 1966.
-The design permits the community to interaction through an intricated connection system, very similar to Quartiere Tiburtino in Rome, following the New Brutalism style.
+The design permits the community to interact through an intricated connection system, very similar to Quartiere Tiburtino in Rome, following the New Brutalism style.

 A total of four identical concrete construction blocks with three floors and 240 apartments and a fifth one that is shorter and has an extra floor were built.
 The blocks have "continuous ribbon windows, often screened by overhangs or recesses, and flat roofs".
 The residential windows have a different set of colors to differentiate them from the commercial buildings.
 The design was made for the houses to be bathed with a lot of sunlight.
 The houses have different sizes and styles, adapted for the needs of the residents.

 There are different pathways for cars and pedestrians and footbridges connecting all the blocks.
 The blocks are terraced, containing public and private green spaces and places for social gathering.
 There are a total of 45 types of terraces, often differing from each other by 150 cm.
 The green spaces were suggested by the workers, as most of them were ex-farmers and wanted to cultivate their own gardens.
 The complex also features a kindergarten, rooms for social activities and areas for commercial activities.
 The pathways connections were made in the final parts of the project in an "chaotic" manner, to give freedom of design to the residents.

 The village wasn't designed using accessibility concepts, with the public area containing several stairs, but the residents don't perceive it as a problem.
 In 2024, most of the complaints were related about the decomposition of the construction materials, with problems regarding the exterior presentation, humidity, sound isolation and thermal insulation being pointed out.